linode/apl-docs/docs/for-devs/get-started/lab-8.md

 - Policies for ingress traffic inside the cluster
 - Policies for egress traffic to go outside of the cluster (to access external FQDNs)

+## Prerequisites

+Before you can configure network policies, first make sure to add the  `otomi.io/app: <service name>` label to all pods belonging to the service.

 ## configuring network policies for internal ingress

 The internal ingress network policies alllow you to: